5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMC_Support_(SSDT-PMC)/README.md

 ## Technical Background
 > Starting from Z390 chipsets, PMC (D31:F2) is only available through MMIO.
 Since there is no standard device for PMC in ACPI, Apple introduced its own naming "APP9876" to access this device from AppleIntelPCHPMC driver.
 To avoid confusion we disable this device for all other operating systems, as they normally use another non-standard device with "PNP0C02" HID and "PCHRESV" UID.
 >
-> On certain implementations, including APTIO V, PMC initialisation is required for NVRAM access.
+> On certain implementations, including APTIO V, PMC initialization is required for NVRAM access.
 Otherwise it will freeze in SMM mode.
 The reason for this is rather unclear.
 Note, that PMC and SPI are located in separate memory regions and PCHRESV maps both, yet only PMC region is used by AppleIntelPCHPMC:
 >
 > 0xFE000000~0xFE00FFFF - PMC MBAR</br>
 > 0xFE010000~0xFE010FFF - SPI BAR0</br>